rodolfolermacontreras/Stanford-Graph-ML-Class-0/README.md

 <br />

 ### Step 1: Make sure you have Miniconda installed.
-More info about Miniconda installation on MacOS can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/macos.html).
+More info about Miniconda installation for your specific platform can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install).

 <br />